-Clockwise from left: Sheila Enerson using the Aira app during a recent trip on the METRO Green Line, a beacon being installed at the Raymond Avenue Station and a new tactile map at the Raymond Avenue Station.
+Clockwise from left: Sheila Enerson using the Aira app during a trip on the METRO Green Line, a beacon being installed at the Raymond Avenue Station and a new tactile map at the Raymond Avenue Station.

-On a recent Friday morning, Sheila Enerson stepped out of her home, boarded a Route 17 bus, transferred to the METRO Green Line at Nicollet Mall, and made her way to the University of Minnesota.
+Sheila Enerson stepped out of her home, boarded a Route 17 bus, transferred to the METRO Green Line at Nicollet Mall, and made her way to the University of Minnesota.

 It’s the kind of trip that, even after 30 years of taking transit, she’d normally avoid.

 But on this day, Enerson, who has been blind since birth, navigated with the help of a trained representative who, through an app called Aira, could see each step she was making through her cell phone, hung from her neck and camera on.